Elisabeth Schüssler Fiorenza: Work

 Schüssler Fiorenza subsequently became a co-founder of the Journal of Feminist Studies in Religion (of which she is still editor).
 She was then appointed as the first Krister Stendahl Research Professor of Divinity at Harvard Divinity School.
-Her husband, Francis Schüssler Fiorenza, is Professor of Roman Catholic Studies at the same institution.
+Her late husband, Francis Schüssler Fiorenza, was also a Professor of Roman Catholic Studies at the same institution.

 Schüssler Fiorenza has served on the board of editors of Concilium and is a past associate editor of the Catholic Biblical Quarterly.
 She was elected a member of the Catholic Biblical Association in 1971, was the first woman elected president of the Society of Biblical Literature (1987), and was elected to the American Academy of Arts and Sciences in 2001.

 In Memory of Her: A Feminist Theological Reconstruction of Christian Origins is one of Schüssler Fiorenza's earliest and best-known books.
 This work, which argued for the retrieval of the overlooked contributions of women in the early Christian church, set a high standard for historical rigor in feminist theology.
 Additionally, she has published widely in journals and anthologies.

 Schüssler Fiorenza has been credited for coining the word kyriarchy in her book But She Said: Feminist Practices of Biblical Interpretation.